samboy/nginx-1.2-samiam/README.md

 listen [::]:80;
 ```

-Remember, the options given to ./configure last time are easily found:
+Remember, the options given to ./configure last time nginx was compiled
+are easily found:

 ```
 nginx -V
 ```

-And, oh, a couple URLs:
+And, oh, a couple URLs for getting nginx:

 http://nginx.org/en/download.html